Japan's curbs on high-tech materials exports to South Korea could backfire

 Soulbrain is looking to complete the construction by end-September and run tests to see if it can mass produce high-purity hydrogen fluoride, the executive said.

 In photoresists, Samsung is trying to curb its reliance on Japan for advanced material, although sources say it faces high hurdles.
-The company, however, uses material from local supplier Dongjin Semichem for photoresists used in chips with less finer circuit patterns, Japanese supply chain sources said.
+The company, however, uses material from local supplier Dongjin Semichem (005290.KQ) for photoresists used in chips with less finer circuit patterns, Japanese supply chain sources said.

-Only three Japanese firms, Tokyo Ohka, JSR and Shin-Etsu Chemical, currently supply high-quality materials used in advanced chip production technology known as extreme ultraviolet lithography globally.
+Only three Japanese firms, Tokyo Ohka, JSR (4185.T) and Shin-Etsu Chemical (4063.T), currently supply high-quality materials used in advanced chip production technology known as extreme ultraviolet lithography globally.

 Even after Japanese chipmakers lost ground to South Korea, the suppliers continued to thrive, thanks to early inroads in overseas markets and the strength of their local supply chains.